 Bordered on the north by the Bill Williams River and Lake Havasu, and on the west by the Colorado River, La Paz County is an example of extremes: a harsh dry Sonoran Desert bordered completely on two sides by water flows.
 The Parker Strip is a 17-mile stretch of Colorado River known for water sports ranging from jet skiing and waterskiing to parasailing and windsurfing as well as old fashioned pursuits like swimming and fishing.
 Locals and visitors flock to the Strip for fun at the beach.
 The annual tube float brings hundreds of soakers onto the river on large inflated tubes to follow the current downstream together.

-Where the water gathers at Lake Havasu the Blue Water Resort and Casino host visitors by the millions every year for gaming and fun.
-Just about a four-hour drive from Phoenix to the east, Parker is located near enough to big population centers to draw crowds for the boat racing events, desert racing events, and other popular entertainment at the resort.
+Where the water gathers at Lake Havasu the Blue Water Resort and Casino hosts visitors by the millions every year for gaming and fun.
+Just about a four hour drive from Phoenix to the east, Parker is located near enough to big population centers to draw crowds for the boat racing events, desert racing events, and other popular entertainment at the resort.

 Called the “Jewel of the Colorado River,” the Emerald Canyon Golf & Resort welcomes visitors to the peaceful course along the lake.
 Tournaments and individual play fill the golf course.
 Vacationers soak up the sun and spa treatments at the resort, especially during the busy winter months when temperatures are more moderate and comfortable for golfing and relaxing along the lake.